The Manawatū Estuary is a very special place in Aotearoa New Zealand.

 The importance of the area lies partly in its role as permanent home to 23 threatened species: thirteen species of bird, six species of fish, and four species of plants.

-The estuary is an important habitat for migratory native fish living up river, as many New Zealand species need to go to sea at some point in their life cycle.
+The Estuary is an important habitat for migratory native fish living up river, as many Aotearoa New Zealand species need to go to sea at some point in their life cycle.
 The mudflats serve as a feeding ground for many migratory birds each year.
 A very high diversity of birds and fish is supported by these waters; 95 species of birds have been recorded here, meaning the estuary holds one of the greatest bird diversities in the country.